Young Sikhs still struggle with post-Sept. 11 discrimination

 MESA, Ariz.
 (AP) — Young Sikh Americans still struggle with discrimination a generation after Sept.
 11 unleashed bias against them and their older relatives, ranging from school bullying to racial profiling to hate crimes.

-The attacks often make it hard for them to embrace the Sikh concept of eternal optimism.
+The attacks often make it hard fhaior them to embrace the Sikh concept of eternal optimism.

+The prime targets have been male Sikhs, who typically wear beards and turbans to demonstrate their faith.

 ----